 SF Pride is the United States’ largest gathering of the LGBTQ+ community and allies, making for a vibrant and memorable day every single June for 53 years.
-This year’s Pride Celebration will take place on June 24-25, 2023 at Civic Center, and the Pride Parade/March will happen on Sunday, June 25.
+This year’s Pride Celebration will take place on June 24-25, 2023 at San Francisco’s Civic Center.
+Read on for all the details.

 The free two-day celebration takes place at SF’s Civic Center Plaza with performances across 8 different designated areas in the surrounding neighborhood.
 Each year the event hosts nearly 1 million attendees.
 Events will go from 12pm-6pm on Saturday, June 24; and 11am-6pm on Sunday, June 25.